 All of the services will also be linked to the Liga Tennis App, Dima tells us will come with subscriber-only benefits and discounts.

-Soft opening is on May 3.
+Soft opening in May, date TBC.
 See you on court!

 Liga Tennis Center & Academy is at Jl.
 Bumbak Dauh, Umalas